FAQs for "Adding a New Corrective Action Report (CAR)"

 22. What is the significance of the "Cost of Quality" field in the CAR?

-• The "Cost of Quality" field captures the financial impact of the issue, including costs related to corrective actions, downtime, or lost production.
-This metric is important for assessing the overall impact of the non-conformance on the organization.
+A: Captures the financial impact of the issue, including costs for corrective actions, downtime, or lost production.

 23. How do I finalize and save the CAR?

-• After completing all required fields and ensuring that the information is accurate, click "Save & Close" to finalize the CAR.
-This action saves the report in the system and makes it available for review and further action if needed.
+A: After completing all fields, click "Save & Close" to save the report in the system for review and further action.

 24. What should I do if further corrective actions are needed after the CAR is completed?

-• If further actions are needed, the CAR can be reopened or escalated to include additional corrective measures.
-Ensure that these actions are documented and assigned to the appropriate personnel.
+A: The CAR can be reopened or escalated to include additional corrective measures.
+Assign and document these actions appropriately.

 25. How do I ensure continuous improvement based on the findings of the CAR?

-• To ensure continuous improvement, regularly review completed CARs to identify patterns or recurring issues.
-Use these insights to refine processes, update training programs, and implement more effective preventive measures across the organization.
+A: Regularly review completed CARs to identify patterns or recurring issues.
+Use insights to refine processes, update training, and implement more effective preventive measures.